Quick Asian noodle bowls are an easy delivery system for an array of colorful vegetables.

-Bean-thread noodles: Sometimes called cellophane or glass noodles, these are readily available in the Asian foods section of many supermarkets, as well as natural foods stores.
+Sometimes called cellophane or glass noodles, these are readily available in the Asian foods section of many supermarkets, as well as natural foods stores.

-Complete the meal: Serve with a simple tofu dish (or even some sliced baked tofu) a platter of baby carrots and cherry or grape tomatoes.
-Another nice addition is vegetable springMake sure to take a look at the variations following the recipe box!
-Recipe adapted from Plant Power by Nava Atlas.
+Serve with a simple tofu dish (or even some sliced baked tofu) a platter of baby carrots and cherry or grape tomatoes.
+Another nice addition are vegetable spring rolls from the grocery freezer section.

-Quick Asian Noodle & Vegetable Bowls
+Quick Asian Noodle Bowls with Colorful Vegetables

 Once you get the hang of this recipe, which is about equal parts soup and noodle dish, it might just be the thing you want to make when you crave a warming Asian-style dish in minutes.